Highly mobile combat missions that require fast action

 Known as the 9M127 Vikhr to the Russians, the Scallion was introduced shortly after the AT-9 Spiral-2, and is a greatly-improved version of that missile and the AT-6 Spiral.
 It is a fast, powerful missile that is used not only from the latest Russian attack helicopters, but also from aircraft such as the SU-25 and SU-39 Frogfoot, and the various versions of the Flanker.
 Several versions of the Scallion are available for the Twilight War, including a few experimental models that are rather rare.
 The Scallion has the speed and maneuverability to take down helicopters and slow-flying aircraft; the 9M227F is particularly useful for this, as it can be used as a conventional heat-seeking air-to-air missile in addition to being able to attack ground targets.
 Speed of the 9M127 series is 2000 meters per phase, while the speed of the 9M227 series is 2175 meters per phase.
 The MiG-35, MiG-37, and Su-40 are also able to use the AT-16.

-While Nag missile has a maximum range of four km, the seeker proved to be accurate only up to 2.5 km in extremely hot conditions in the trials conducted last year.
-The Nag ATGM production will lead to replacement of the existing Russian Konkours and Euro missile Milan missiles.
+The Bharat Dynamics Ltd 3rd gen Nag Mark-II ATGM production will lead to replacement of the existing Russian Konkours and Euro missile Milan missiles.
 The indigenous NAG ATGM, with a 4 km range, developed by the Defence Research and Development Organisation (DRDO), along with the Israeli Spike were being considered as a replacement for the second generation Russian ATGMs, and the French Milan anti-tank missiles, but Nag is still under trials and is nowhere near induction.
+The cost of the Nag ATGM is about half a million dollars, almost double the price of the Israeli Spike or American Javelin missile.
+The thermal sensors of the Nag missile are procured from Rafael of Israel and Thales of France, which is one reason for the missile’s high cost.

 A cooled MWIIR sensor can passively lock-on to targets at up to 50% farther range than an un-cooled sensor, thus allowing the firing crew greater and safer standoff distance, and less likely to be exposed to counter-fire.
 A cooled long-wave infra-red (LWIR) sensor decreases repairs and increases operational availability, lowers risk and protects its firing platforms/crew.